kbase/execution_engine2/unit_testing_guidelines.md

 a unit test file might cover the contents of `my_module.py` or more granularly `my_module.MyClass`.
 Code outside the code unit should be excluded from the tests.
 The exception is "value classes" which are classes which primarily hold data and whose behavior is based on that data.
-Other classes required by the unit under test should be mocked out.
+Other classes required by the unit under test should be mocked out as far as possible and practical.

-This makes unit tests fast and easy to understand, as only the isolated code unit needs to be comprehended in order to comprehend test failures.
+This makes unit tests fast and easy to understand, as only the isolated code unit needs to be comprehended in order to grasp test failures.

 In contrast an integration test tests that two or more code units work well together.
 This can range from anything between testing two code units' interactions to api-to-DB tests for a server.
 Integration tests are typically much much slower, much more complex, take much more setup code, and are harder to understand.
-Due to this, it is advisable to mimize the number of integration tests to the least possible to ensure the various code units work together correctly, and write unit tests to cover as much code as possible.
-In the author's experience, it is usually not difficult to write unit tests with 100% coverage for the code unit.
+Due to this, it is advisable to minimze the number of integration tests to the least possible to ensure the various code units work together correctly, and write unit tests to cover as much code as possible.
+In the author's experience, it is usually not difficult to write unit tests with 100% coverage for the code unit (although keep in mind that 100% test coverage does not necessarily indicate quality tests).

 ## Mocking dependencies